-In May 2021, the Milner Institute launched a rapid response data analysis call, led by Dr Rebecca Harris.
+In May 2021, the Milner Institute launched a rapid response data analysis call, led by Dr Rebecca Harris and Dr Namshik Han.
 The call sought collaborative project proposals from CRUK Cambridge Centre researchers and clinicians with multiomic oncology data sets that would benefit from interrogation using advanced computational research approaches including machine learning.

 Two complementary projects were selected, each focusing on different aspects of renal cell carcinoma: